Biden says he has a commitment for aid to reach Gaza in the next 24 to 48 hours

 In total, at least 80 people in the West Bank have been killed by Israeli forces since the start of the war earlier this month, according to Palestinian officials.

-Additional reporting by NPR's Nina Kravinsky and Peter Kenyon in Jerusalem. contributed to this story
+Additional reporting by NPR's Nina Kravinsky and Peter Kenyon in Jerusalem.
+Graphics contributed by Daniel Wood in Washington, D.C. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.